pi-lar/neuropil/doc/source/protocol.token.rst

                                                                           min 666

-Again we can create a fingerprint of this token ('infp').
-This fingerprint is not the same as the fingeprint of a pure identity (ifp), as we do not know in advance which 'nfp' this idenity will use.
+Again we can create a fingerprint of this token ('info').
+This fingerprint is not the same as the fingerprint of a pure identity (ifp), as we do not know in advance which 'nfp' this idenity will use.
 A pure identity token of does not contain the 'nfp'.
-But we can still calculate the fingeprint afterwards, because:
+But we can still calculate the fingerprint afterwards, because:

   ifp = hash(idtoken, signature)
   infp = hash(idtoken, signature_ext, nfp)